 Ovarian cancer is an abnormal growth of tissue in the ovary.
-The ovaries are part of your reproductive system, where your eggs are produced.
+The ovaries are part of the female reproductive system where the eggs are produced.
 Most ovarian cancers develop on the surface of the ovary.

-There are three main types of ovarian cancer:
+There are 3 main types of ovarian cancer:

-- Stromal Tumours develop in the oestrogen- and progesterone-producing tissues of the ovary – oestrogen and progesterone are the hormones that regulate your menstrual cycle
+- Stromal tumours develop in the oestrogen and progesterone-producing tissues of the ovary – oestrogen and progesterone are the hormones that regulate the menstrual cycle